 If you do not teach children at home, they will learn it elsewhere.
 As a parent, would you want your children to learn life’s important lessons by undergoing pain, or going the wrong way?

 Although children have to learn a few things on their own, it’s important to have family time for discussions, where you can put forth problems or situations in front of them, and then talk about them with your children, seek their opinion, and discuss on the matter.
 This would help them understand the situations of life in a better way.

 Family time is important so that everyone in the family has a way of showing affection to each other, maybe by giving hugs, holding hands, being thoughtful and kind.
 According to studies, teenagers who remember being praised, hugged, or kissed are likely to do better at school than those who don’t have this experience.

-As we live in a society, we do need to spend family time amongst our family as well as interact with friends and relatives.
-Knowing that there are people outside the family to turn to in a crisis, can make a difference to your child’s happiness and increase the chances of them making good friends later in life.
+As we live in a society, we do need to spend time among our family as well as interact with friends and relatives.
+Knowing that there are people outside the family to turn to in a crisis can make a difference to your child’s happiness.
+It also increases the chances of them making good friends later in life.

 - Get superior grades and test scores.

 - Graduate from high school at higher rates.